-His naked body lay, unburied for some time, in the ditch where it was thrown.
+John's naked body, genital mutilated, lay unburied for some time in the ditch where it was thrown.

-John was the eldest son and heir of Sir Robert PIGOTT (1565-1642) of Dysart, Queen's County, by his first wife Anne ST LEGER (died in 1599).
-He was probably born in Dysart, around about 1590.
-His father, created Knight in 1609 for his part in the clearing of the O'MOREs out of the County (see his separate post in this blog), had probably handed over the running of the Dysart estate as early as March 1639 - John recorded his residence there when re-elected as the Member for the Queen's County in the Irish Parliament.
+John was the eldest son and heir of Sir Robert PIGOTT (1565-1642) of Dysart, Queen's County, by his first wife Anne ST LEGER (she died in 1599).
+He was probably born in Dysart, around about 1591.
+His father, created a Knight in 1609 for his part in the clearing of the O'MOREs out of the County (see his separate post in this blog), had probably begun handing over the running of the Dysart estate as early as March 1639 - John recorded his residence there when re-elected as the Member for the Queen's County in the Irish Parliament.
 John's earlier election, in July 1634, had recorded him as residing at Grangebegg, an imposing tower house in Borris-in-Ossory, the ruins of which are still standing (see attached photograph above).

 John's early career is overshadowed by that of his father.
-He was about 10 when his mother died, and from about 1601-02, he was raised by his step-mother, Thomasine PIGOTT alias CASTILLION alias PEYTON, along with his 5 surviving blood-siblings, his 2 CASTILLION step-siblings (which included Catherine, the mother of his future daughter-in-law), to which number was added half-siblings from his father's second marriage.
+He was about 10 when his mother died, and from about 1601-02, he was raised by his step-mother, Thomasine PIGOTT alias CASTILLION alias PEYTON, along with his five surviving blood-siblings, his two CASTILLION step-siblings (which included Catherine, the mother of his future daughter-in-law), to which number was added another five half-siblings from his father's second marriage.